ricoberger/gitops-using-argo-cd-and-tekton/README.md

 This example also deploys the Prometheus Stack via the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) Helm chart.
 We are using the [Flux Helm Operator](https://docs.fluxcd.io/projects/helm-operator/en/stable/) instead of the Argo CD to deploy the Helm chart.
 When the Helm chart was successfully synced Prometheus is available at [prometheus-dev.fake](https://prometheus-dev.fake) and Grafana at [grafana-dev.fake](https://grafana-dev.fake).

-We can also import the example Dashboard for Argo CD.
+In the next step we can login to Grafana with the `admin` user and the password `admin`.
+Then we can import the example Dashboard for Argo CD.
 The dashboard can be found in the GitHub repository of the Argo CD project at [https://github.com/argoproj/argo-cd/blob/master/examples/dashboard.json](https://github.com/argoproj/argo-cd/blob/master/examples/dashboard.json).

 TODO: Screenshot